Attributes¶

 The passed value specifies the state of a value before the change, where this makes sense.
 In case a element is changed, removed, or expired, the passed value will be the value before the change, removal, or expiration.
 When an element is added, the passed value will be the value of the added element (since no old element existed).

-Note that the on_change function is only changed when the container itself is modified (due to an assignment, delete operation, or expiry).
+Note that the &on_change function is only called when the container itself is modified (due to an assignment, delete operation, or expiry).
 When a container contains a complex element (like a record, set, or vector), changes to these complex elements are not propagated back to the parent.
-For example, in this example the
+For example, in this example the change_function for the table will only be called once, when s is inserted, but it will not be called when s is changed:

-Also note that the on_change function of a container will not be called when the container is already handling on_change_function.
-Thus, writing a on_change function like this is supported and will not lead to a infinite loop :
+Also note that the &on_change function of a container will not be called when the container is already executing its &on_change function.
+Thus, writing an &on_change function like this is supported and will not lead to a infinite loop:

 &raw_output